nhokchihiro/appbio24-tramha/Week07/README-Week7.md

 This assignment requires writing a Makefile and a markdown report.

-Use the recommended practices in the ⭐ AI-powered MakefilesLinks to an external site. chapter to guide your work.

 In the previous assignments you were asked to write a scripts to simulate reads and in the second assignment yo wrote a script to obtain and trim reads for a realistic dataset.

 Merge both scripts into a single Makefile.
 The makefile should have the following targets: